Opinion: 5 Ways The U.S. Retreated From The World Stage Under Trump This Year

 Iran nuclear deal

-Trump was highly critical of President Obama's successful efforts to control Iran's nuclear weapons capacity in exchange, upon verification, for some sanctions relief.
+Trump was highly critical of President Barack Obama's successful efforts to control Iran's nuclear weapons capacity in exchange, upon verification, for some sanctions relief.
 Despite a powerful pro-deal coalition that included China, Russia and the European Union, the Trump administration moved the goal posts by demanding additional commitments to contain Iran's hostile actions against its neighbors.
 After a tepid effort to set new terms, the White House decided to break away from the agreement and reimposed sanctions on Iran starting this past summer.
 In response, Iran has held steady in fulfilling the terms of the nuclear accord while Europe tries to work around the U.S. sanctions.

 U.N.
 Human Rights Council